sahilgupta028/Multi-step-Form/README.md

 ## Scalability & Production-Grade Enhancements

-1. Moving to a Global State Management System
+1. **Moving to a Global State Management System**:

   - Using Redux Toolkit or Zustand for better scalability if more complex form flows are added.
   - Enables form data persistence across pages.

-2. API Integration for Backend Storage
+2. **API Integration for Backend Storage**:

    - Instead of using localStorage, integrate with a backend API (e.g., Firebase, Express.js, or GraphQL) to store form responses securely.
    - Allows multi-user support and centralized data management.

-3. Form Schema Validation with Zod
+3. **Form Schema Validation with Zod**:
   - Using Zod with React Hook Form for cleaner validation logic.
   - Provides better performance compared to manual validation.

-4. Multi-Language Support
+4. **Multi-Language Support**:
    - Implement i18n (Internationalization) for multilingual support.

-5. Unit & Integration Testing
+5. **Unit & Integration Testing**:
-- Add Jest & React Testing Library to ensure form reliability in production.
+   - Add Jest & React Testing Library to ensure form reliability in production
    - Write tests for navigation, validation, and submission flow.